Role of Seizure Alerts

 There are no devices available that have been proven to prevent SUDEP.
 Yet, since SUDEP most often occurs during sleep, some people with seizures at night may be helped by having a way to let others know if a seizure occurs.
 Ideally, they could get help more quickly.
 Here’s some common questions and information about seizure alerts.

 - A seizure alert device may help notify others if a seizure happens.
 There are a few devices available that can detect repeated shaking movements during a seizure.
-These may work with tonic-clonic seizures or those with enough movements to trigger the device.
+These may work with tonic-clonic seizures or focal motor seizures with enough movements to trigger the device.

-- Seizures without big movements (such as absence seizures and many types of partial seizures), are not detected by these devices.
+- Seizures without big movements (such as absence seizures and many types of focal or partial seizures), are not detected by these devices.

 - Seizure alert devices may not be practical for people who live alone or who don’t want others to check on them.

-- Complex partial seizures are usually not picked up by devices that detect shaking movements.
+- Focal impaired awareness (previously called complex partial) seizures are usually not picked up by devices that detect shaking movements.

-- The devices currently available are not approved by the FDA.
-The evidence that these devices work to detect seizures often comes from studies performed in hospital epilepsy monitoring units and in some situations, in home settings.
-Some of the devices have not been studied in a systematic fashion so we don’t know how well they work in the ‘real world’.
+- Most of the devices currently available are not approved by the U.S. Food and Drug Administration (FDA).
+The evidence that these devices work to detect seizures often comes from studies performed in hospital epilepsy monitoring units and, in some situations, in home settings.
+Some of the devices have not been studied in a systematic fashion so we don’t know how well they work in the "real world."

 - The devices do not alert caregivers of breathing problems or changes in heart rate, which may be important in SUDEP.